 - 1. The Board of Regents shall establish tuition rates for students who are not residents of Nevada, and registration and other fees to be assessed all students.
-In establishing such rates and fees, the Board recognizes that both the students of the NSHE institutions and the citizens of the State of Nevada share in the benefits of higher education, and therefore, both students and the state should contribute appropriately to support high quality instructional programs.
-Further, the Board reaffirms its commitment to equal access to NSHE programs regardless of a student's financial circumstances, and therefore, shall establish tuition rates and fees at such level to encourage participation in higher education.
-(B/R 10/92) - 2.
-On a biennial basis in the Spring of every even-numbered year, the Chancellor will appoint and chair a System committee composed of elected student government representatives, campus Presidents, and System Administration staff to gather and review data and to make recommendations to the Chancellor and the Board on an appropriate level of tuition and fees.
+The following principles shall guide the process for establishing tuition and fee rates across the System: - a.
+Shared Responsibility.
+Tuition and fee levels shall reflect the shared responsibility, benefits, and needs of the students, the state, and the institution. - Access and Affordability.
+Maintaining affordability by ensuring that all students can enroll at an NSHE institution by virtue of the cost of attendance and an appropriate financial aid package. - c.
+Predictable Pricing.
+Increases in tuition and fees shall be predictable and managed so that the quality of education is not compromised to the extent this is feasible. - 2.
+Every even-numbered year, the Chancellor will appoint and chair a System committee composed of elected student government representatives, campus Presidents, and System Administration staff to gather and review data and to make recommendations to the Chancellor and the Board on an appropriate level of tuition and fees.
 The Committee will present its recommendations to the Board of Regents for its consideration and action.
-Whenever practicable: (1.) broad input will be sought from NSHE students by the Chancellor prior to any final or binding decisions by the Board; and (2.) the final decision on tuition and fees for the biennium will be determined by May 1 of every even-numbered year.
-(B/R 3/04)
+Whenever practicable: (1.) broad input will be sought from NSHE students by the Chancellor prior to any final or binding decisions by the Board; and (2.) the final decision on tuition and fees for the biennium will be determined by June 30 of every even-numbered year.